Justinsge04/MUMTEC-36H-Hackathon-/README.md

 4. [Usage](#usage)
 5. [Features](#features)
 6. [Architecture](#architecture)
-(feel free to add any contents or sections)
+(feel free to add any content or sections)

 ---